MakoWish/aduc_for_linux/README.md

 ```

 If running as root, you will be prompted to install for all users, or just for yourself.
 If not running as root, the install will be for your profile only.

+A `.desktop` file will be generated for you (or all users) so the application may be opened from Application Launcher.